 - b.
-If the tester indicates " $\infty$ ", replace the fuse. - 3.
-Replace: - blown fuse - a.
+If the tester indicates"∞", replace the fuse. - 3.
+Replace: - a.
 Turn off the ignition. - b.
 Install a new fuse of the proper amperage. - c.
-Turn on switches to verify operation of the related electrical devices.
+Turn on switches to verify operation of the related electrical devices. - d.

-d.
 If the fuse immediately blows again, check the electrical circuit.

 Description Current rating Quantity

 Main 30 A 1

 Lighting system fuse 15 A 1

 Ignition 10 A 1

 Terminal (Auxiliary DC jack) 10 A 1

-4WD(Four wheel drive) 5 A 1
+4WD(Four wheel drive) 3 A 1

 Signaling system fuse 10 A 1

+Carburetor heater fuse 10 A 1

 Backup fuse 10 A 1

 Reserve 30 A 1

 Reserve 15 A 1

 Reserve 10 A 1

-Reserve 5 A 1
+Reserve 3 A 1

-ever use a fuse with a rating other than that specified.
+Ever use a fuse with a rating other than that specified.
 Never use other materials in place of a fuse.
 An improper fuse may cause extensive damage to the electrical system, a malfunction of the lighting and ignition systems and could possibly cause a fire.

-· battery case cover
+- · battery case cover - 5.
+Close the hood.